taylorthurlow/rust_json_schema-rb/README.md

 `rust_json_schema` is a Ruby wrapper gem for Rust's [jsonschema-rs crate](https://github.com/Stranger6667/jsonschema-rs).

 This gem ships with precompiled binaries for Linux and macOS.
 Check the available gems on [Rubygems](https://rubygems.org/gems/rust_json_schema).
+Precompiled binaries do not exist for non-standard rubies like JRuby or TruffleRuby, nor do they exist for Windows.
+I will review and accept PRs if you would like to work on adding these build targets.

 ## Warning